-Fresnel reflectance is a critical component in many microfacet based bidirectional distribution reflectance functions (BRDF).
+Fresnel reflectance is a critical component in the bidirectional distribution reflectance function.
 It provides the effect that viewing angles close to the normal provide the highest translucency into a refractive surface or at grazing angles, the highest reflectance of the environment.
-For conductors
+For conductors, or metals, it provides their natural color and reflective nature.
+Because Fresnel is so important for realism, its use in computer graphics is essential.
+Implementation has problems especially in terms of computational complexity, so in realtime rendering, approximation is necessary for performance.